Khaltar/frontend-nanodegree-arcade-game/README.md

 * When all lives are gone, the game restarts.
 * There is not much extra functionality or a way to win the game: just try to get a high score until you are bored.

-## Known bugs
-* Nothing game-breaking
-* There's a known bug that shows when the character gets to the water.
-Canvas renders a portion of their head forever (will be solved ASAP)

 ## Contributions
 Anyone who wants to help adding some functionality to the game or correcting some bugs is welcome.
 Just fork the repo and send a pull request.